MarcFraile/infant-engagement/README.md

 ### Using the Distributed Code

 The distributed code assumes you have access to a GPU cluster that uses SLURM for job management and Singularity for containerization.
 To run `training/finetune_search/jobfile.sh` or `training/finetune_search/distributed.sh`, you need to create a directory named `img/` at the top level of this repository, and create an image inside it.
 The image should have the dependencies listed in `pyproject.toml` / `poetry.lock`.

+### Human Attention Annotations

+* To choose snippets to paint, run `scripts/human_attention/choose_snippets.py`.
+This procedure uses rejection sampling to ensure good properties on the selected samples.
+* To paint your own annotations on the chosen snippets, run the notebook `scripts/human_attention/annotator.ipynb`.